VeniceUnleashed/VU-Docs/content/modding/custom-ui.md

 WebUI.Call('DispatchEvent', 'EventName', 123)
 ```

 The first parameter after `DispatchEvent` is the name of the event to dispatch, and the parameter after that is the value to pass to it.
 Dispatched events only support one parameter, so a common pattern is to create a JS object, `JSON.stringify` it, and then `json.decode` it from the VeniceEXT side.
+There is also the `DispatchEventLocal` variation of this call which will only dispatch the event to the current mod instead of all of them.

 From the VeniceEXT side, scripts can execute JavaScript code on the WebUI frame as seen below: